Smokies Stadium: Attendance records

-The ballpark's single-game attendance record was set on April 12, 2022, when 8,183 people watched the Tennessee Volunteers played Tennessee Tech.
+The ballpark's single-game attendance record was set on April 12, 2022, when 8,183 people watched the Tennessee Volunteers playe Tennessee Tech.
 Tennessee Tech beat Tennessee 3-2.

 The Tennessee Smokies beat the Chattanooga Lookouts 10–7 on April 20, 2000, in front of 7,318 fans in the first game at the ballpark.
 On May 24, 2008, John Smoltz, then of the Atlanta Braves, made a rehab appearance with their Double-A affiliate Mississippi Braves.
 News of his appearance drew a crowd of 7,381 to the ballpark as the Smokies won 3–2.
 Smokies Park experienced a then record breaking crowd of 7,655 on July 3, 2009, against the Huntsville Stars.
 The Smokies won the intense game, 5–3, which included Hall of Fame manager Ryne Sandberg being ejected.
 On May 13, 2017, 7,958 people watched the Smokies play the Montgomery Biscuits on Star Wars night.